jaroslawhartman/withings-sync/README.md

 ### You can hardcode your usernames and passwords in the script (`sync.py`):

+...but why would you?
+Better to provide them as commandline parameters.

 ```
 GARMIN_USERNAME = ''
 GARMIN_PASSWORD = ''

+TRAINERROAD_USERNAME = ''
+TRAINERROAD_PASSWORD = ''
 ```

 ### For advanced users - registering own Withings application